mixodus/vue-project/README.md

 Note: There's a default header that I use to navigate between the finished task faster.
 Navigate to `Admin Panel` for admin panel's task and `Landing Page` for the landing page task.

 I should have use global variable for css (css's enviroment variables setup) on this project (but I'm not :').
-I'm still learning Tailwind... but I'm getting better 🥂
+Still learning Tailwind... but I'm getting better 🥂

 <!--
 # vue-project